sidusnare/pmdd/README.md

 Do-Not-Use Case
 ==
-Shared network dive with write access.
+* Shared network dive with write access.
-Any set of data someone else might use.
+* Any set of data someone else might use, especially write to.
-If you don't know what hard links are and/or an inode is, you need to find out, and understand the full ramifications of what a hard link is.
+* If you don't know what hard links are and/or an inode is, you need to find out, and understand the full ramifications of what a hard link is.

-Warnings
-==
-This script deletes files.
-It may delete files you are fond of.
-Have a backup.
-Only you are responsible for any losses that arise from the use of these scripts.
-Read them, understand them, they are intentionally simple.

-This program deletes your files.

-This program deletes your files.

-This program deletes your files.

-This program deletes your files.

-This program deletes your files.

-This program deletes your files.

-This program deletes your files.

-This program deletes your files.

-This program deletes your files.

-This program deletes your files.

-This program deletes your files.
+* Enterprise grade users have better solutions

 License / Disclaimer